Male reproductive alliances: Super alliances

 Adding to the variability of male alliances, some species such as bottlenose dolphins form at least two levels of male alliances.
 The first level of alliances, termed first order alliances, to guard access to females and closely resemble the alliances previously discussed in primate species.
 Second order alliances form between two first order alliances.
 The resulting “super alliance” works to herd females and defend them, preventing outside males from gaining access to females.
 While first order alliances can be very stable, often lasting over ten years, second order alliances are more dynamic.
 On average males in first order alliances are more closely related than second order alliances which do not display genetic relatedness.

 Scientists suggest that the different levels of alliances in bottlenose dolphins have risen from different evolutionary contexts.
 Inclusive fitness is suggested as the driving force behind first order alliances of related individuals.
 However, first order alliances composed of unrelated individuals as well as second alliances of unrelated individuals also occur, indicating that there may be another mechanism favoring the formation of male alliances.
-Additionally, congruent research also supports earlier predictions of high female promiscuity, which would decrease the value of male alliances.
-There are also potential mutualistic benefits for individuals involved in the alliance 3.
-Such benefits may include more effective female guarding which in turn further enhances the reproductive success of alliance members.
+Male Sarasota Bay common bottlenose dolphins with the defensive advantages of male pair-bonding range more widely than unpaired males, and encounter more unrelated females.
+Nonetheless, research also supports earlier predictions of high female promiscuity, which would decrease the value of male alliances.
+There are also potential mutualistic benefits for individuals involved in the alliance.
+In the case of the lance-tailed manakin, such benefits include more effective female guarding, which in turn further enhances the reproductive success of alliance members.
 These findings further demonstrate that the formation of male alliances is highly variable and context dependent.